 Do you ever notice how certain tastes change as you get older?
 Certain things you may have loved as a child you wouldn’t eat now if someone paid you.

-I love my mom because she makes the best mayonnaise sandwiches the end.
-There was more to these sandwiches than just mayonnaise, don’t want all the other mothers out there thinking i was eating mayo on white bread daily, but in my eyes, mayonnaise sandwiches.
+The story went a little like this… I love my mom because she makes the best mayonnaise sandwiches.
+THE END.
+PS there was more to these sandwiches than just mayo, don’t want all you mommy’s out there thinking i was eating mayo on white bread, but in my eyes, mayonnaise sandwiches.

-Thank god since then I have changed my ways and my eating habits.
-I would actually like to take a moment and thank celiac disease because before “gluten free” came into my life I could barely boil water, now I think I could give Bobby Flay a run for his money.
+Luckily with time I have changed my ways and my eating habits.
+Truth… I would actually like to take a moment and thank celiac disease because before “gluten free” I could barely boil water, now I think I could give Bobby Flay a run for his money.

-But I’m not going to lie, I often find myself wondering, if I ever came across a gluten free version of chicken fries at Costco, would I buy them?
+But I’m not going to lie, I often find myself wondering, if I ever came across a gluten free version of chicken fries would I buy them?

 You know for old time sake.